chrryAI/vex/apps/api/README.md

 ## 🏛️ Architecture

-The `chrry-dot-dev` application is a standard Next.js app with the following structure:
+The `api` application is a standard Next.js app with the following structure:

 ```
-apps/chrry-dot-dev/
+apps/api/
 ├── app/
 │   ├── api/          # API routes
 │   ├── layout.tsx    # Root layout